-- 4. Select the Enable daily backup check box. - Note: The default start time to enable daily backup is 2AM. - 5.
-For 50V and 90V switches, under Enable daily backup, in the Start time field, enter the time of day to start the daily backup. - 6.
-In the IP address field, enter the IP address of the FTP server to save the backup files to. - 7.
-In the FTP port field, enter the port number that the switch uses to communicate with the recipient FTP server. - 8.
-In the Directory field, enter the name of the folder on the FTP server to which you want to back the switch files up.
+- 4. Do either of the following: - Follow these steps to enable backup using FTP: - a.
+Select the Enable daily backup check box.
+Note: The default start time to enable daily backup is 2AM. - b.
+For 50V and 90V switches, under Enable daily backup, in the Start time field, enter the time of day to start the daily backup. - c.
+In the IP address field, enter the IP address of the FTP server to which the backup files will be saved - d.
+In the FTP port field, enter the port number that the switch uses to communicate with the recipient FTP server. - e.
+In the Directory field, enter the name of the folder on the FTP server to which you want to back up the switch files.